RP2/RP2/README.md

 My name is Riley and I like to design, code, and tinker with technologies.

-Check out my website to see what I've been up to lately 🤘
+Check out my [portfolio website](https://rileyperalta.com/) to see what I've been up to lately.